brandoncoke/sampleclusteR/README.md

 devtools::install_github("brandoncoke/sampleclusteR")
 ```
 ### Using RankProd
 To be able to analyse with RankProd; it requires the installation of the [RankProd package](https://www.bioconductor.org/packages/release/bioc/html/RankProd.html) from Bioconductor.
-The code below installs its dependencies.
+The code below installs its dependencies using the R console.
 ```R
 #Only if you need to analyse the datasets via RankProd.
 Run code below in R
 install.packages("Rmpfr", quiet= T)